kubernetes-sigs/gateway-api/site-src/api-types/tlsroute.md

 using the [server_name TLS attribute](https://datatracker.ietf.org/doc/html/rfc6066#section-3)
 to route requests to backends.

-While this feature is also known sometimes as TLS passthrough, where after the server name is identified, the gateway does a full encrypted passthrough of the communication, `TLSRoute` also allows the traffic to be terminated on the Gateway before being passed to a backend.
+While this feature is also known sometimes as TLS passthrough, where after the server name is identified, the gateway does a full encrypted passthrough of the communication. `TLSRoute` also allows the traffic to be terminated on the Gateway before being passed to a backend.

 TLSRoute is covered by the following features, that may be reported by your implementation
 * `TLSRoute` - If reported, means your implementation supports `TLSRoute` with `Passthrough` mode.
 Any implementation that claims to support the `TLSRoute` API MUST report this feature.
-* `TLSRouteModeTerminate` - If reported, means your implementation supports `TLSRoute` with `Terminate` mode additionally to  `Passthrough` mode
+* `TLSRouteModeTerminate` - If reported, means your implementation supports `TLSRoute` with `Terminate` mode in addition to `Passthrough` mode
 * `TLSRouteModeMixed` - If reported, means your implementation supports two TLS listeners with distinct modes (`Passthrough` and `Terminate`) on the same port.

 ## Background

-While many application routing cases can be implemented using HTTP/L7 matching (the tuple protocol:hostname:port:path), there are some specific cases where direct, encrypted communication to the backend may be required, without further assertion.
+While many application routing cases can be implemented using HTTP/L7 matching (the tuple protocol:hostname:port:path), there are some specific cases where direct, encrypted communication to the backend may be required without terminating TLS.
 For example:

 * A backend that is TLS based but not HTTP based (e.g., a Kafka service, or a Postgres service, with its listener being TLS enabled).
 * Some WebRTC solutions.
-* Backends that can require direct client-certificate authentication (e.g., OAuth).
+* Backends that require mutual TLS (mTLS) authentication with client certificates.

-For the example cases above, it is desired that the routing is made as a passthrough mode, where the Gateway passes the packets to the backend without terminating TLS.
+For the example cases above, it is desired that the routing uses passthrough mode, where the Gateway passes the packets to the backend without terminating TLS.

-On some other cases, it is desired that the termination is done on the Gateway and the proxy passes the unencrypted packets to the backend without caring about attributes other than a TCP communication.
+In other cases, it is desired that the termination is done on the Gateway and the proxy passes the unencrypted packets to the backend, treating it as a basic TCP connection.

-`TLSRoute` can be used on these cases, where the traffic between the client and Gateway is encrypted and contains the `server_name` attribute, being able to use this attribute to decide which backend should be used on this request.
+`TLSRoute` can be used in these cases, where the traffic between the client and Gateway is encrypted and contains the SNI (Server Name Indication), which can be used to decide which backend should be used for this request.

 ## Spec

-The specification of an TLSRoute consists of:
+The specification of a TLSRoute consists of:

 - [ParentRefs][parentRef] - Define which Gateways this Route wants to be attached to.
-- [Hostnames][hostname] (optional) - Define a list of hostnames to use for matching the `server_name TLS attribute` header of a TLS request.
+- [Hostnames][hostname] (optional) - Define a list of hostnames to use for matching the SNI (Server Name Indication) of a TLS request.
-- [Rules][tlsrouterule]- Define a list of rules to perform actions against matching TLS requests.
-For TLSRoute this is limited to which [backendRefs](backendRef) should be used.
+- [Rules][tlsrouterule] - Define a list of rules to perform actions against matching TLS requests.
+For TLSRoute this is limited to which [backendRefs][backendRef] should be used.

 The following illustrates a TLSRoute that sends all traffic to one Service: